mariogonzalezjim/python-examples/README.md

 ###

-<p align="left">This repository contains several Python simple exercises that can be useful for begginers or a quick starting point of your project.
+<p align="left">This repository contains several Python simple exercises that can be useful for beginners or a quick starting point of your project.
 Each folder is a different Python project itself.</p>

 ###